 Australian dried fruit is among the best in the world.
-Whether you like apples, peaches, apricots, pears, prunes, Australia has them all.
-And this Spiced Dried Fruit with Rum is a perfect recipe to showcase our beautiful fruit produced by our proud farmers.
+Whether you like apples, peaches, apricots, pears, or prunes, Australia has them all.
+And this spiced Dried Fruit compote is a perfect recipe to showcase our beautiful fruit produced by our proud farmers.

-Having jars of great preserves in the pantry are a cooks pride and joy.
-I like to have jars of strawberry jam, passionfruit curd and preserved seasonal vegetables and fruits in the pantry at my disposal.
-This recipe for Spice Dried Fruit in Rum takes quality dried fruit and rehydrates it with spices, sugar and rum.
+Having jars of great preserves in the pantry is a cook’s pride and joy.
+I like to have jars of strawberry jam and sun dried tomato pesto and fruits in the pantry at my disposal.
+This recipe for Dried Fruit compote takes quality dried fruit and rehydrates it with orange, honey and spices.
 Imagine having this in your pantry for an impromptu dessert.
-Be sure to sterilize jars if you want to keep this Spiced Dried Fruit with Rum for more than a week.
+Be sure to sterilize jars if you want to keep this Dried Fruit compote for more than a week.

-Obviously, this Spiced Dried Fruit with Rum will be something special to be brought out when the children are having ice cream with chocolate topping and the adults want an equally delicious topping.
+This Dried Fruit compote with spices will be something special to be brought out when the children are having ice cream with chocolate topping and the adults want an equally delicious topping.
 Keep a couple of jars in your pantry for times like these.

 - 1 orange

 - 1 cinnamon stick

 - 1 cup dried apricots (120 grams)

 - ½ cup cranberries (60 grams)